Nonverbal communication: Speech-independent gestures

 Speech-independent gestures are nonverbal cues that communicate a word or an expression, most commonly a dictionary definition.
-Although there is differences in nonverbal gestures across cultures, speech-independent gestures must have an agreeable understanding among people affiliated with that culture or subculture on what that gesture's interpretation is.
-As most humans use gestures to better clarify their speech, speech-independent gestures don't rely on speech for their meaning.
+Though differences in this area exist between cultures, speech-independent gestures must have a common understanding among people affiliated with that culture or subculture.
+As most people use gestures to better clarify their speech, speech-independent gestures do not rely on speech for their meaning.
 Usually they transpire into a single gesture.

-Many speech-independent gestures are made with the hand, the "ring" gesture usually comes across as asking someone if they are okay.
-There are several that could be performed through the face.
+There are several such gestures that could be performed through the face.
 For example, a nose wrinkle could universally mean disapproval or disgust.
-Nodding your head up and down or side to side indicate an understanding or lack of when the speaker is talking.
-Just because speech-independent speech doesn't need actual speech for understanding the gesture, it still needs context.
-Using your middle finger is a gesture that could be used within different contexts.
-It could be comical or derogatory.
-The only way to know is if one analyzes the other behaviors surrounding it and depending on who the speaker is and who the speaker is addressing.
+Depending on the culture, a nod or head bobble can indicate understanding while the speaker is talking.
+Even though speech-independent gestures are independent of speech, it may still require context to fully interpret.
+Gestures with the middle finger may be used within different contexts, comical or derogatory: the only way to know is if one analyzes the other behaviors surrounding it and depending on who the speaker is and who the speaker is addressing.

 Displays of emotion

 Emotions are a key factor in nonverbal communication.
 Just as gestures and other hand movements vary across cultures, so does the way people display their emotions.
 For example, "In many cultures, such as the Arab and Iranian cultures, people express grief openly.
 They mourn out loud, while in Asian cultures, the general belief is that it is unacceptable to show emotion openly."
 For people in Westernized countries, laughter is a sign of amusement, but in some parts of Africa it is a sign of wonder or embarrassment.

 Emotional expression varies with culture.
 Native Americans tend to be more reserved and less expressive with emotions.
 Frequent touches are common for Chinese people; however, such actions like touching, patting, hugging or kissing in America are less frequent and not often publicly displayed.According to Rebecca Bernstein (from Point Park University) "Winking is a facial expression particularly varied in meaning."
 According to Latin culture, a wink was a display or invitation of romantic pursuit.
-The Yoruba (Nigeria) have taught their children to follow certain nonverbal commands, such as winking, which tells them it's time to leave the room.
+The Yoruba (Nigeria) have taught their children to follow certain nonverbal commands, such as winking, which tells them it is time to leave the room.
 To the Chinese it comes off as an offensive gesture.